-The Digital Presentation and Preservation of Cultural and Scientific Heritage presents scientific papers including original theoretical as well as application contributions to the subject areas: information technologies and informatics with applications in digital culture and open science.
+The periodical Digital Presentation and Preservation of Cultural and Scientific Heritage presents scientific papers including original theoretical as well as application contributions to the subject areas: information technologies and informatics with applications in digital culture and open science.

-This is a peer-reviewed periodical, publishing one regular issue per annum and some additional special thematic issues with selection of extended papers from DiPP conference workshops.
+This is a peer-reviewed periodical, publishing one regular issue per annum and some additional special thematic issues with selection of extended papers from the DiPP conference workshops.

 Submitted papers should not have been previously published or be currently under consideration for publication.
 After a paper has been accepted, the authors must sign a warranty and copyright transfer agreement.
 Accepted papers are published in printed and on-line versions and have the open access status.